Vantiq/vantiq-service-connectors/README.md

   - getTypeRestrictions - let the VANTIQ server know what type system features the storage manager supports
   - initializeTypeDefinition - perform any / all work needed when a new type is created.
+  - typeDefinitionDeleted - perform any / all work needed when a type is deleted.

 The rest of the calls correspond to the standard data manipulation operations supported on VANTIQ types: